-Weaning is a hard to directly advice as each child is individual and the question of when, what and how will differ according to your child’s development and your personal preferences.
+Weaning is a hard to directly advise as each child is individual and the question of when, what and how will differ according to your child’s development and your personal preferences.

 Key things to remember are

 - Food should complement milk for the first years, not replace it.

 - It is a gradual process in which they need to learn to take in food with their tongue and you need to slowly allow your milk supply adapt to reduced demand.

 - It is a time for your child to develop an awareness of food textures and tastes.

 - Keep introducing your child to new foods.
 Keeping their diet varied increases their desire for a wider range of foods.

 - When possible make food at home, or buy organic textured puree.
 Research has shown children who are brought up on home made puree’s have a higher intake of vegetables at 7 years old due to the varied textures.